newera912/ICDM17-SGPursuit/README.md

 -------------------------------------------------------------------------------------------------------
 In case that you are interested in our data preprocessing.
 The folder dataProcessing contains the raw data and the pre-processing code.
 The pre-processing code is not documented very well.
-However, you can email me (bzhou6@albany.edu/aalimu@albany.edu) if you have any questions.
+However, you can email me (bzhou6@albany.edu / aalimu@albany.edu ) if you have any questions.